-Streetspace is a London-wide scheme in which 20 boroughs are funded and supported by Transport for London (TfL) to create more space for people to safely walk or cycle as we emerge from the coronavirus lockdown.
-It is also supported by central government as part of national efforts to help stop the spread of coronavirus.
+Streetspace is a London-wide scheme where 20 boroughs are funded and supported by Transport for London (TfL) to create more space for people to safely walk or cycle in response to the Covid-19 pandemic.

 - footway expansion

 - cycling facilities

 At the low traffic streets / low traffic neighbourhoods, all streets remain open on either side of the partial closures, and are fully open for walking, cycling and other healthy and active journeys.
 Visitors, deliveries, emergency services and continue to have access to premises.

 Temporary and permanent changes

 Temporary changes are being introduced and will last for up to 18 months.

 As we develop options for permanent changes we will share them and invite comment.